-The Wright brothers, Orville and Wilbur Wright are credited with building and flying the first heavier than air aeroplane.
+The Wright brothers – Orville and Wilbur Wright are credited with building and flying the first heavier than air aeroplane.
 They achieved the first recorded flight on 17 December 1903.
-Over the next 10 years they continued to develop the aircraft making a significant contribution to the development of the modern aeroplane.
+Over the next ten years, they continued to develop the aircraft making a significant contribution to the development of the modern aeroplane.

-Their particular contribution was in the effective control of an airplane, through their three-axis control system.
+Their particular contribution was in the effective control of an aeroplane, through their three-axis control system.
 This basic principle is still used today.
-It was for this control mechanism that they received their first US patent 821,393.
+It was for this control mechanism that the Wright’s received their first US patent – 821,393.

 Early Life of Wright Brothers